Easy Carrot Sheet Cake

 Nothing is easier for a springtime dessert than this Easy Carrot Sheet Cake.
-It is so easy to make and is always a crowd pleaser (and it can feed a crowd)!
 Using a boxed cake mix as a base and sprucing it up with additional spices, carrots and, of course, covered in cream cheese frosting, this one is a MUST MAKE!

 This carrot cake starts with a spiced cake mix and adds shredded carrots, extra cinnamon, cloves, ginger, and nutmeg plus a simple homemade cream cheese frosting for a cake that tastes like something that didn’t come from a box.